 Teaching your child basic swimming skills is the first step to having your very own Thorpedo.
 You can start teaching your little one some fundamental swimming skills when they are as young as 6 months but most experts suggest waiting until your little one’s first birthday before any swimming training goes on.
 The good thing is you just need to refresh your bub’s memory; he/she did spend 9 months in a liquid filled sack inside the womb and has some instinctive swimming skills already.

 Swimming is great for your tot as it can give them an independence that they have probably not felt yet.
 They are almost weightless in water and can move their arms and legs to their hearts content without any fear of falling down.
 Teaching your bub basic swimming skills can also be a really good bonding experience for you and your child.
-You should hold off formal swimming lessons until your child is 4 years old or so (says the American Association of Pediatrics).
-It’s also a good idea to teach you tot basic swimming skills from a safety perspective.
+AUSTSWIM suggests 6 months as the most common starting age for baby swim classes, but the choice is yours; there is no exact right age to get your little bub swimming.
+It’s also a good idea to teach your tot basic swimming skills from a safety perspective.
 Any accidents in a pool can be a tragedy for untrained swimmers.
 If your basic swimming skills lessons are going to take place in a public pool, try to go during an off-peak time as babies and toddlers can get a little stressed where there are a lot of unfamiliar people and noises.

 The first skill you can impart on your child is familiarity and comfort with water.
 With any kind of swimming program, this is a good place to start.
 You can start before you even get to the pool, get your bub used to water by having extra long, extra splashy baths.
 If your kids are old enough, running through a sprinkler can also be heaps of fun and aid in getting your child more comfortable with water.
 Once your tot is comfortable with water, you need to encourage them to try to put their head underwater (if they are old enough to do this).